techCarpenter/garage-wiki/Derek Sivers books/your-music-and-people.md

-# "Your Music and People" by Derek Sivers
+# Your Music and People

+> by Derek Sivers

 ## Intro